 This test will attempt to install the necessary game using your Steam account.
 If the test appears hung you may need to manually exit the Steam client.

 To run this test with the Phoronix Test Suite, the basic command is: phoronix-test-suite benchmark f12015.

 * Uploading of benchmark result data to OpenBenchmarking.org is always optional (opt-in) via the Phoronix Test Suite for users wishing to share their results publicly. ** Data based on those opting to upload their test results to OpenBenchmarking.org and users enabling the opt-in anonymous statistics reporting while running benchmarks from an Internet-connected platform. *** Test profile page view reporting began March 2021.
-Data current as of 25 September 2022.
+Data updated weekly as of 24 November 2023.

 pts/f12015-1.0.1 [View Source] Thu, 26 May 2016 16:36:20 GMT Change binary name

 pts/f12015-1.0.0 [View Source] Thu, 26 May 2016 16:35:35 GMT Initial commit of F1 2015 racing game.